morey-tech/morey-tech/docs/_posts/2024-01-13-24000-Fabrics-and-Counting.md

 On a snowy Saturday morning, I enter my office intending to test out-of-band ingress-nginx on [MicroK8s](https://microk8s.io/).
 I log into my desktop and open up the [MaaS](https://maas.io/) dashboard to check the network configuration of my bare-metal Kubernetes nodes.
 When I open the page, my Fixfox window slows to a stall with spinning icons next to the fabrics.

-[screenshot of firefox warning and spinning wheels, if possible]

 I kept refreshing the page and opening it in new tabs, but the issue persisted.
 I checked the subnets page to see if that would load.
 I was expecting to see my standard subnets, and I did, but they were accompanied by nearly a 1,000 pages of generic `fabric-xxxxx` entries, over 24,000 of them.

 ![2024-01-13-09-59-01.png](/assets/images/2024-01-13-09-59-01.png)